HOWTO Generate password protected OpenVPN client configuration using EasyRSA.

 The client configuration file will need to be assembled.
 Instructions on how to do that are documented in the prior article.

 The differences between this configuration file (client2.ovpn) and other clients is that the client related keys that are specific to each client.
-In this example since the client’s private key is encrypted the section is commented with ENCRYPTED PRIVATE KEY.
+In this example since the client’s private key is encrypted the

 The config file is listed at the end of this article.